On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

 \end{lemma}

-In taking the completion space, the elements of $\sol$ can be still interpreted as solutions of a partial differential equation, even though in a weak sense, for they do not define regular functions in general. \begin{theorem} Every $u\in\sol$ is a weak (distributional) solution of the Dirac equation (\ref{solutiondirac}):
+The elements of $\sol$ can still be interpreted as solutions of a partial differential equation, even though in a weak sense, for they are not regular functions in general.
+Nevertheless, as expected, in the case of a smooth function, the Dirac equation is solved in the ordinary sense. \begin{theorem} Every $u\in\sol$ is a weak solution of the Dirac equation (\ref{solutiondirac}), i.e.